tadtenacious/MSDS/Big_Data/Hadoop/Walkthrough.md

 ---
 Next, we worked through the instructions to [Write an Hadoop MapReduce Program in Python.](https://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/)

+### Mapper

 The linked tutorial used python 2.
 I chose to use python 3.
-The example files claimed to by utf-8, but I had to change the encoding to latin-1.
+The example files claimed to be utf-8, but I had to change the encoding to latin-1.
 So instead of looping over standard input, I had to import the `io` library and add the following line:
 ```python
 input_stream = io.TextIOWrapper(sys.stdin.buffer, encoding='latin-1')
 ```